Teaching-Accessibility/course-project-colorguide/README.md

 WCAG 1.3.3 Sensory Characteristics: Instructures provided for understanding and operating content do not rely solely on sensory characteristics of components.

-WCAG 1.4.1 Use of Color: Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or disgtinguishing a visual element.
+WCAG 1.4.1 Use of Color: Color is not used as the only visual means of conveying information, indicating an action, prompting a response, or distinguishing a visual element.

 WCAG 1.4.2 Audio Control: There is no automatic audio in our app.